rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak run net.nokyan.Resources
 ```

-Or by tapping the `Super` key, typing res and clicking on the Resources icon
+Or by tapping the `Super` key, typing res and clicking on the Resources icon.

 ----------------------------------------------------------------